Clement-Jean/simd-go/README.md

 # simd-go

-:warning: This is a proof of concept! :warning:
+:warning: This POC is discontinued, the new one is [here](https://github.com/Clement-Jean/simd-go-POC) :warning:

 ## Types